larrybradley/photutils/PARALLELIZATION_NOTES.md

    - Bypasses Python's GIL (Global Interpreter Lock) for CPU-intensive fitting
    - Provides true parallel execution for numerical computations
    - Includes model serialization to handle Astropy model objects
-   - Serializes model parameters and reconstructs models in worker processes
+   - Uses pickle serialization to preserve all model attributes and initialization arguments

 2. **Group-level Parallelization**: Each source group is processed in parallel:
    - Individual sources within a group are still processed together (as required)